SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 Let us define a committor probability.

-For a given point $r_i$ we can define the probability that a simulation started from this point ends in minima $B$ first before it moves through $B$.
+For a given point $r_i$ we can define the probability that a simulation started from this point ends in minimum $B$ first before it moves through $B$.
 $$\text{commitor probability B: } p_B(r_i)$$

 This is a probability since we can have multiple realizations of $r_i$ in momentum space (Maxwell-Boltzmann distribution).
 Each of these realizations has its path and we simulate them and measure if they arrive in $A$ or $B$ first.